Rémi Clark

 Remi Clark, painter

-Rémi Clark - Charming sweetness of life
+Rémi Clark - The charm of la dolce vita

-His date and place of birth
+Date and place of birth

-Rémi Clark was born in 1944, in Quebec.
+Rémi Clark was born in 1944, in Quebec City.

-His work, his art
+His work and art

 Vladimir Horik and Rémi Clark, painters